apetizerr/apetizerr.github.io/_pages/about.md

 Currently I am working as a Cryo-EM Data Analyst at the Massachusetts General Hospital, Department of Molecular Biology uncovering mitochondrial morphology.

-With goals of advancing personalized medicine and cost-effective R&D, I'm on a forever learning journey of trying to harness the fields of data science, computer science, and informatics into the biological narrative.
-Sadly, I wasn't there for the development of life's molecular mechanisms so I have to put my due diligence to understand!
+With goals of advancing personalized medicine and cost-effective R&D, I'm on a forever learning journey of trying to harness the fields of data, computer, and informatics sciences into the biological narrative.
+Sadly, I didn't witness the development of life's molecular mechanisms so I have to put my due diligence to understand!
 Being a big proponent to reproduciblility, I spend my free time replicating published journals and open-source contribution.